 Our responsibility is to express an opinion on the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy based on our review.
-We conducted our review in accordance with the Review Engagements Standards issued by the New Zealand Institute of Chartered Accountants.
-Those standards require that we comply with ethical requirements and plan and perform the review to obtain limited assurance about whether the supplementary information is, in all material respects:
+We conducted our review in accordance with the review engagements standard RS-1 Statement of Review Engagement Standards issued by the External Reporting Board.
+This standard requires that we comply with ethical requirements and plan and perform the review to obtain limited assurance about whether the supplementary information is, in all material respects:

-- prepared in accordance with Capital Adequacy Framework (Basel I Approach) (BS2) and Capital Adequacy Framework (Standardised Approach) (BS2A); and - disclosed in accordance with Schedule 9 of the Order
+- prepared in accordance with Capital Adequacy Framework (Standardised Approach) (BS2A); and - disclosed in accordance with Schedule 9 of the Order.

 A review is limited primarily to enquiries of Branch and Banking Group personnel and analytical review procedures applied to financial data, and thus provides less assurance than an audit.
-We have not performed an audit in respect of the Credit and Market Risk Exposures and Capital Adequacy disclosures, and accordingly, we do not express an audit opinion on these disclosures.
+We have not performed an audit in respect of the Credit and Market Risk Exposures and Capital Adequacy disclosures and, accordingly, we do not express an audit opinion on these disclosures.

-Opinion on the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy
+Review opinion on the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy

-Based on our review, nothing has come to our attention that causes us to believe that the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy, disclosed in notes 26, 28 and 37 of the Disclosure Statement, is not prepared and disclosed, in all material respects, in accordance with:
+Based on our review, nothing has come to our attention that causes us to believe that the supplementary information relating to Credit and Market Risk Exposures and Capital Adequacy, disclosed in notes 27, 29 and 38 of the Disclosure Statement, is not in all material respects:

-- the Capital Adequacy Framework (Basel I Approach) (BS2) and Capital Adequacy Framework (Standardised Approach) (BS2A); and - Schedule 9 of the Registered Banks Disclosure Statements (Overseas Incorporated Registered Banks) Order (No 2) 2012.
+- prepared in accordance with Capital Adequacy Framework (Standardised Approach) (BS2A); and - disclosed in accordance with Schedule 9 of the Order.